MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/compliance-easy-trials-roles.md

 #### Security trials

 Security trials include the **Defender Vulnerability Management** trial and the **Defender Vulnerability Management add-on** trial.
-Users will need a role created for them with the permissions listed below.
+Users will need a role with one of the permissions listed below in order to start a trial.

 | Permission | Where to assign |
 | :------------- | :-------------: |